wipfli/about-text-rendering-in-maplibre/README.md

 #### Introduce Shaping

-The SDF approach has maybe visual deficiencies and is maybe not optimal for today's hardware, but one can argue that it works well enough.
+The SDF approach has some visual deficiencies and is maybe not optimal for today's hardware, but one can argue that it works well enough.
 A much more problematic design decision is the one-to-one mapping between glyphs and codepoints.
 It means that MapLibre has no path forward for introducing support for many Indic and South-East Asian scripts such as Devanagari, Burmese, or Khmer.

 Modern browsers are extremely good at text rendering and one might ask why does MapLibre not harness more of the browser's capabilities for text rendering?
 In principle, it should be possible that MapLibre gives the browser a string and gets back a sequence of positioned glyphs that point to system fonts.
 This is however not possible because of privacy concerns.
 If something like this was allowed, malicious websites could use system fonts for fingerprinting.

 Given this limitation, MapLibre almost certainly needs to make use of a shaping engine such as Harfbuzz if it wants to support Indic and South-East Asian scripts.
-Also, the identity between glyph id and Unicode codepoint needs to be abanndoned.
+Also, the identity between glyph id and Unicode codepoint needs to be abandoned.

 In MapLibre Native, Harfbuzz can be used directly because it is a C++ library.
 In MapLibre GL JS on the other hand, Harfbuzz needs to be compiled to WebAssembly leading to additional complications for users.
 But it should be possible to do it.
-The toolkit size will increase by several hundreds of kB but this penality can be acceptable to users whos languages cannot be rendered today.
+The toolkit size will increase by several hundreds of kB but this penalty can be acceptable to users whose languages cannot be rendered today.

 But as we have seen above in the discussion of a general purpose text rendering system, shaping alone is not sufficient.
 We also need segmentation.